aiplanethub/5-week_Data_Science_Bootcamp/week-1/159-Linear Algebra & Basic Statistics.md

 $2x + y = 100$       Equation (1)
 $x + 2y = 100$       Equation (2)
 * To find the prices of chocolate and apple, we need the values of 'x' and 'y' such that it satisfies both the equations.
-* The basic problem of linear algebra is to find these values of 'x' and 'y' which is nothing but the solution to a set of linear equations.
+* The fundamental problem of linear algebra is to find these values of 'x' and 'y' which is nothing but the solution to a set of linear equations.

 ### Graphical Representation of two Equations